PeernetOfficial/core/webapi/readme.md

 ### Blockchain Add File

 This adds a file with the provided information to the blockchain.
+The date field cannot be set by the caller and is ignored.

 ```
 Request:    POST /blockchain/self/add/file with JSON structure apiBlockAddFiles